Drippy815/KJV-Bible-and-Songbook/README.md

 # Bible & Songbook

-An offline Android Bible and hymn/songbook application.
+An offline Android Bible and Lutheran hymn/songbook application.

+## Download and install

+The latest Android APK is available from the repository's **Releases** page.

+Download:

+`KJV-Bible-and-Songbook-v1.0.0.apk`

+Open the APK on your Android device and follow the installation prompt.

+Android may ask you to allow installation from your browser or file manager because the app is distributed directly rather than through Google Play.

 ## Features

 - Fully offline Bible and songbook
+- Complete King James Version (KJV) Bible
-- KJV Bible reader with book, chapter, and reference navigation
+- Bible navigation by book, chapter, and reference
 - Song search by title, number, or words
 - Song categories
 - Favorite songs